 me, someone that googled a bit: recall that Arizona has ballot initiatives, including the aforementioned Prop 203, which voters passed to severely restrict bilingual education. democracy lol

 It is unsurprising that the politically active Republicans and Democrats did not change their minds greatly over time.
 Fitzsimmons-Doolan notes that the average age of respondents in the 2016 survey was 62.3 years old, which makes sense when you consider how much more likely older generations are to consistently go out and vote.
 I think opinions about language are pretty baked-in for the layperson at that age.
 That said…maybe no news is good news?

-Given the political climate of 2016 and Trump’s nativist rhetoric propelling him to the Republican nomination and presidency, perhaps we can be thankful the politically-active people of a fairly red state like Arizona didn’t swing *more* toward pro-monolinguism, multiple languages as a problem, and language as an intelligent standard.
+Given the political climate of 2016 and Drumpf’s nativist rhetoric propelling him to the Republican nomination and presidency, perhaps we can be thankful the politically-active people of a fairly red state like Arizona didn’t swing *more* toward pro-monolinguism, multiple languages as a problem, and language as an intelligent standard.

 While Arizona might not be ripe for reform just yet, this research shows some positive trends away from English only policies among those who work directly with language learners.
 Educational language policy in AZ might continue to be a hot mess for now, but don’t lose heart, linguabishes.
 I believe language ideology is correlated with immigration policy preferences, and the increased polarization is going both ways.
 As nativists and restrictionists get more vocal, they are spawning fiercer, more outspoken allies of immigrant communities.
 Maybe by proxy support for bilingualism and multilingualism will intensify.
 (Fingers crossed.)

 Check this paper out if you’re a bish interested in language policy, a bilingual educator bish, or any old, K-12 teacher bish that works with ELLs.